raykodama/castlabs/README.md

    The JWT utility will be executed inside the Docker container, and the output will be displayed in the terminal.

+3. using Makefile
+   Use the make command followed by the target name to execute the targets defined in the Makefile.
+   Open a terminal and navigate to the directory containing your Makefile, Dockerfile, and docker-compose.yml.

+   Run the Targets:
+   To build the application image, run: `make build` To run the utility using Docker Compose, run: `make run` *Do not prefix these commands with ./.
+Just run them directly in the terminal.

 Usage:

 1. Set the Secret Key: